What Is a Single Loss Deductible Clause and How Can It Save You Money?

 Should you bundle your insurance?

-At first consideration, bundling your insurance can seem like a no-brainer.
+Bundling your insurance can seem like a no-brainer.
 It’s a simple way to aggregate your insurance information and ensure that you are receiving the same quality of coverage across the board.
 Additionally, bundling insurance plans typically leads to increased service discounts, better coordination between insurance services, and allows you to keep your most private and sensitive personal information in a limited number of hands.

 In addition, bundled insurance plans contain a single loss deductible clause within the agreement, which protects you in the event of an emergency that impacts two separate sections of coverage.

-What is a single loss deductible?
+What is a single loss deductible clause?

 Single loss deductible clauses are an automatic addition to your insurance policy that ensure you only pay one deductible regardless of the overall damages occurred during an accident or emergency.
 (A deductible is the amount of money you must pay out of pocket before filing an insurance claim and receiving any monetary compensation from your insurance provider.)